openeemeter/caltrack/docs/v2.0/savings-calculations/daily/README.md

 3. Compute `daily_normal_year_gross_savings` = `predicted_baseline_use - predicted_reporting_use` for normal year days
 4. Sum  `daily_normal_year_gross_savings` over entire normal year.

-**Year one weather normalized metered energy savings from 1 to 12 months after work-end-date.  (site-level)**
+**Year one weather normalized metered energy savings from 1 to 12 billing periods after work-end-date.  (site-level)**

-1. Compute `predicted_baseline_use` for each day after `work_end_date` until 12 calendar months after `work_end_date` using the Stage One model from the baseline period and reporting period weather data.
+1. Compute `predicted_baseline_use` for each day after `work_end_date` until 365 days after `work_end_date` using the Stage One model from the baseline period and reporting period weather data.
 Be sure to use balance point temperatures from the baseline model when calculating reporting period HDD and CDD values.
-2. Compute `daily_gross_savings` = `predicted_baseline_use - actual_daily_use` for 12 complete calendar months after `work_end_date` for project.
+2. Compute `daily_gross_savings` = `predicted_baseline_use - actual_daily_use` for 365 days after `work_end_date` for project.
 For days missing consumption data after the date of the intervention, a baseline mask should exclude those days from consideration as part of a savings calculation.
-3. Sum  `daily_gross_savings` over the 12 calendar months since `work_end_date`.
+3. Sum  `daily_gross_savings` over the 365 days since `work_end_date`.

-**Year two weather normalized metered energy savings from 13 to 24 months after work-end-date.  (site-level)**
+**Year two weather normalized metered energy savings from 13 to 24 billing periods after work-end-date.  (site-level)**

-1. Compute `predicted_baseline_use` for each day starting 13 months after `work_end_date` until 24 calendar months after `work_end_date` using the Stage One model from the baseline period and reporting period weather data.
+1. Compute `predicted_baseline_use` for each day starting 13 billing periods after `work_end_date` until 730 days after `work_end_date` using the Stage One model from the baseline period and reporting period weather data.
 Be sure to use balance point temperatures from the baseline model when calculating reporting period HDD and CDD values.
-2. Compute `daily_gross_savings` = `predicted_baseline_use - actual_daily_use` for month 13 to month 24 after `work_end_date` for project.
+2. Compute `daily_gross_savings` = `predicted_baseline_use - actual_daily_use` for billing period 13 to billing period 24 after `work_end_date` for project.
 For days missing consumption data after the date of the intervention, a baseline mask should exclude those days from consideration as part of a savings calculation.
-3. Sum  `daily_gross_savings` over the 12 calendar months from 13 months after `work_end_date` to 24 months.
+3. Sum  `daily_gross_savings` over the 365 days from 13 billing periods after `work_end_date` to 24 billing periods after `work_end_date`.

 ### **Post-estimation steps and portfolio aggregation**